CodingCellist/codingcellist.github.io/content/en/post/media-i-enjoyed-2023/index.md

 ## Music

-In general, I've continued to explore the amazing, slightly melancholic and bittersweet world of post-rock.
+Overall, I've continued to explore the amazing, slightly melancholic and bittersweet world of post-rock.
 It strikes a special chord with me, though I can't quite explain why.
 Sad yet comforting; maybe you know the feeling, or maybe I'm just talking nonsense.
 Anyway, here's ~~wonderwall~~ some album/band